iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > I would have really liked to use this to help out but my battery life is non-existent.
 I just got a new S10 and my battery died a little over halfway through the day.
 If they could somehow fix this app to turn off when you're not moving or something then maybe it wouldn't drain your battery so bad?
 No idea, but I had to uninstall it.<br> :date: __2020-06-17 03:36:59__

-> This should also include covid 19 stats available at AHS website.
-Push notifications for outbreaks of chosen locations by the user or if there is any change in current restrictions.
-Info on current public health order, public health guidance.
-Latest news and announcements (ie. Change in testing policies, etc), provide relevant links (ie. Biz connect), then it may encourage people to install it.<br> :date: __2020-06-16 17:28:05__

 #### 2-star reviews